frypatch/The-Price-of-Remembering/book/CHAPTER_03.md

 THE ARCHIVES BREATHED around me, quiet and heavy.

 I had claimed a narrow table beneath an arched window, where the light of last bell spilled through old glass like liquid amber.
 It wasn’t warm.
 Not really.
-But it had the suggestion of warmth, the way the word home might rest on your tongue even when the fire’s gone out.
+But it had the suggestion of warmth, the way that word might rest on your tongue even when the fire’s gone out.

-Around me, I built a small fortress of books.
-"Numbered Names."
-"Feyda’s Legacy."
-"Child-Charms of the Western Vale."
-"Hashar’s Curtain."
+Around me, I had built a small fortress of books.
+“Numbered Names.”
+“Feyda’s Legacy.”
+“Child-Charms of the Western Vale.”
+“Hashar’s Curtain.”
 Each one a brick, placed carefully, lovingly.
 A scholar might have called it comparative research.
 A sympathist might have said I was drawing lines, looking for patterns.
 But the truth was simpler, I was chasing shadows.
 Shadows wearing old names.

-I was three pages deep into "Numbered Names", working my way through a tangled verse of Mid-Shaldaic couplets, when Ambrose Jakis stepped into view.
+I was three pages deep into “Numbered Names”, working my way through a tangled verse of Mid-Shaldaic couplets, when Ambrose Jakis stepped into view.
 His robes were a bright Vintish red that did nothing to flatter the smug tilt of his lips and his hair was swept back with such deliberation it looked like it cost gold.
 His scent arrived before he did, cloying with rose oil and a hint of whatever powder arrogance is made from.

 “Re’lar Kvothe,” he said, stopping three paces from my chair.
 “Conquering the Archives one aisle at a time, I see.”

 He stood and waited, the silence pacing beside him.
 When I did not rise to the bait, he shifted, like a man seeking dry ground.